narioinc/node-rgb-matrix/README.md

 # TBD
-* Try and Integrate Matter JS render engine with node canvas and konva to create advanced physics APIs for LED matrix displays.
 * Improve diplay FPS further with the way frames are dispatched
 * P5.JS Support in demo soon !! once i wrap my head around their Canvas wrapper.